dalfabbio/includo/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to report a bug, please follow these steps:
+If you have suggestions for improvements, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/YourFeature`).